9552nZ/SmartSheetMusic/README.md

 - Fully featured software -> too mcuh work possibly
 - Plugin/Module for third party application?
 - Small Objective - be able to precisely locate played combination of tones on a music sheet
-- Big objective - transribe the played notes into a music sheet
+- Big objective - transcribe the played notes into a music sheet

 ### Software Design for Music Sheet Location detection
 This is very basic for the moment, just outlining some ideas.